 Yes, it is good for the liver.
 E. jambolana showed liver protective activity in rats by lowering the liver serum enzyme levels that were high and improving the production of protein and albumin by repairing liver cells[3].

-Jambolan, Indian blackberry, black plum, Malabar plum, Portuguese plum, purple plum, and Jamaica are common names of jamun[1].
+Jamun is known as Black Plum, Java Plum, or Indian Blackberry in English.
+Other names like Jambolan, Malabar plum, Portuguese plum, purple plum, etc. are common names of jamun[1].

 Yes, jamun fruit is good for diabetes.
 The antidiabetic activity of E. jambolana seed powder was observed as increased body weight and improvement in peak blood glucose levels in rat study[3].